Skip to Content

 grizzly man eaten alive

-As it turned out, it was his insistence on maintaining close contact with the bears eventually led to his tragic end.
+As it turned out, it was his insistence on maintaining close contact with the bears that eventually led to his tragic end.

 The bear that killed them was not one Treadwell was familiar with, as the bears he had observed during the summer had already gone into hibernation.
 Some of the last footage taken by Treadwell includes video of a bear he did not feel entirely comfortable around.